The backcountry environment has changed dramatically in the last 10 years.

 "Goloma opened on April 1, 2006.
 We had tour skiing and such.
 Then, in 2007, we started operating from the beginning of March, and the following year we started a little earlier, gradually opening earlier

-Back then, not many people were into powder skiing.
-The lifts started operating again in 2006, fat skiing became popular, and from around 2011, powder lovers started heading to the top of the mountain.
+Back then, there weren't many people who skied powder snow.
+We started operating again in 2006, and fat skis came along, and from around 2011, people who love powder snow started going up the mountain."

 When Goroma reopened in 2006, it opened in late March to avoid peak season.
 Over the next few years, the opening date was gradually brought forward, from late February, to early February, to January, and so on, until finally, in 2015, it was opened on New Year's Day, which was entirely at Nakazawa's discretion